 - Attend classes regularly and punctually. - Meet all course requirements, such as assignments, presentations, and tests.
-The student must inform teachers prior to each absence and be responsible for all the class work and assignments during each absence. - Not have failed more than one course in the most recent Ministry report card.
-Under exceptional circumstances this condition can be appealed.
+Student Athletes must inform teachers prior to each absence and be responsible for all the class work and assignments during each absence. - Not have failed more than one course in the most recent Ministry Report Card.
+Under exceptional circumstances this condition can be appealed to the Principal.
 Talk to your coach or staff advisor for more information about this procedure. - Represent the school and the community in a positive manner. - Students must follow the TDSB and BPCI Codes of Conduct.

 There will be an eligibility review for co-curricular activities if academic success is in jeopardy.
-If it is deemed to be in his/her best academic interest, a student may be withdrawn from co-curricular activities until such time as the student has met the academic expectations of BPCI.
+If it is deemed to be in the student's best academic interest, a student may be withdrawn from co-curricular activities until such time as the student has met the academic expectations of BPCI.